aliabufoul/SLDS/README.md

 # SLDS
 ## simulator.ipynb:
 A function for simulating a patient data.
-It's output is the following CSV files in the directory samples:
-* simulator-MDC_ECG_ELEC_POTL_II-500
-* simulator-MDC_PRESS_BLD_ART_ABP-125
-* simulator-MDC_RESP-62.5

 ## splitting-by-models.ipynb
 A set of function to detect the different models for a given period.